 According to many milestone markers, babies typically laugh between months three and four.
 If the fourth month comes and goes and your baby is still not laughing, there is no need for concern.

 Some babies are more serious and don’t laugh or cackle as much as other babies.
 This might be OK, especially if all they’re meeting their other developmental milestones.

 Focus on the entire set of age-appropriate milestones, not just one.
 If, however, your baby hasn’t reached several milestones in their development, it’s worth speaking to their pediatrician.

 Here are some of the 4-month milestones you can look forward to:

 - making sounds, such as babbling or cooing

-From there, the two of you can decide if you’d like to watch and wait for future developments or if you’d like to be recommended to an occupational therapist who may be able to help your baby develop more in pace with other children their age.
+From there, the two of you can decide if you’d like to watch and wait for future developments or if you’d like your baby’s doctor to recommend further evaluation.
+There may be therapies to help your baby develop more in pace with other children their age.

 Laughter is an exciting milestone to reach.
 Laughing is a way for your baby to communicate with you.
 But remember that each baby is unique, and they develop at a pace unique to them.
 Resist comparing your child to another one of your children or to another child.